jullienl/HPE-COM-baremetal/files/Ansible_control_node_requirements.md

 ## Installation of json_query filter used in the playbooks

-The `json_query` filter part of the jmespath library is used in the playbooks to filter and manipulate JSON data.
+The `json_query` filter enables the filtration and transformation of JSON data within Ansible playbooks.
+This particular filter isn't bundled with the core Ansible package; rather, it comes with the community.general collection that has been added through the `requirements.yml` file earlier.
+However, to function correctly, `json_query` relies on the jmespath Python library—an additional dependency that must be installed separately.

 ```
 pip3 install jmespath